ohwgiles/wemed/README.md

 Wemed can view, edit and create documents in MIME format.
 This includes email messages (.eml files) and MIME HTML archives (.mht or .mhtml files).
 Wemed uses Webkit to display HTML.

-Wemed is in beta.
-It is useful, but still has some rough edges.

 See
 - http://en.wikipedia.org/wiki/MIME
 - http://en.wikipedia.org/wiki/MHTML